 Estate Tax Issues

-Although life insurance death benefit proceeds are free from income taxation, they are included in a decedent’s overall estate as long as the insured is also the owner of the life insurance policy.
+Life insurance death benefit proceeds are free from income taxation.
+But they are included in a decedent’s overall estate.
+As long as the insured is also the owner of the life insurance policy.

 For many years, however, life insurance has also been used as a tool for reducing or eliminating the estate taxes that are due.